 The VBA FORMAT function is listed under the text category of VBA functions.
-When you use it in a VBA code, it returns a value which formatted as the format you have specified.
+When you use it in a VBA code, it returns a value formatted in the format you have specified.
 In simple words, you can use it to format an expression into a format that you can specify.
-There is one thing you need to note here the result which it returns is the string data type.
+There is one thing you need to note here the result that it returns is the string data type.

 - Expression: The expression that you want to format.

 - [Format]: The format which you want to apply to the expression [This is an optional argument and if omitted VBA takes General by default].

 - [FirstDayOfWeek]: A string to define the first day of the week [This is an optional argument and if omitted vbSunday by default].